-On the other side of the river Panj is a tributary of the Amu Darya or Oxus River.
+About four hours out of Dushanbe we see the River Panj, a tributary of the Amu Darya or Oxus River.
 The river is 1,125 km long and forms a considerable part of the Tajikistan-Afghanistan border and the Pamir Highway follows the river to the city of Langar.

-Out of Dushanbe we pick up the River Panj several hours outside of the city of Kolub that was celebrating its 2700 years of history.
-Before reaching Kalaikhum, we traveled a winding, asphalt road, about 9 -hour drive before reaching Kalaikhum.
+We travel through the city of Kolub that was celebrating its 2700 years of history.
+The road is winding but an asphalt road.
+This days journey has been 9 -hour drive before reaching Kalaikhum.

 But mainly, as we drove along the road that clung to the side of the Tajikistan mountains, my attention was to the other side of the river and Afghanistan.
 The road on the Afghani side was like a mirror image of the Tajik side.
 Here are a variety of photos.

 Driving to Khorog, the road becomes mostly gravel, narrow, and leftover asphalt from the Soviet days.
 It was 7 hours of exhausting, bone-jolting drive but thanks to Zafar, my driver, we arrived into Khorog before dark and in one piece.
 The Serena Hotel in Khorog is worthy of a mention.
 It is an old Pamiri house converted to a hotel.
 Pamiri houses are square and follow the Zorestrian elements of wind, earth, fire, and rain.
 The view of Tajikistan’s mountains are stunning and only a stones throw to the Afghan banks.